Free Forex Trading Signals For 10.23.2025

 PairCurrent PriceSignalEntry PointTake ProfitStop Loss

-That’s the wrap on Monday’s signals—use them as a compass, not a map, and always factor in your lot size (keep it under 2% risk).
-Trading’s evolved since my dial-up days, but the core remains: discipline over dazzle.
+That’s the scoop on today’s signals—my take from screens I’ve battled longer than I’d admit, but always size small (1% risk max per trade) and stay nimble.
+Trading’s evolved from my fax-era starts, but the core remains: discipline over dazzle.
 If China’s PMI tanks, gold and yen could steal the show.
 What’s your top pair this week?
-Share below—let’s hash it out.
+Chime in below—let’s compare notes over virtual coffee.

 Most Trusted Broker — 2025